Endless OS may fail to load, with the following error message:

 This is because there is an unfortunate collision with the storage location of the minix superblock magic number and the ext4 free inode counter.
 The workaround above is to simply adjust the number of files on the disk, such that the free inode count changes.

 This grub issue was fixed as of Endless OS 3.8.4, but unfortunately Endless OS does not yet come with an automated bootloader update mechanism.
-Any installation made with a version older than 3.8.4 will remain susceptible to this issue, even if the installation was updated online to the latest version.
+Any installation made with a version older than 3.8.4 will remain susceptible to this issue, even if such installation was updated to the latest version.